fidian/presentations/digital-technology-merit-badge/index.md

 ## Intellectual Property

-7c: Discuss with your counselor an article or a news report about a recent legal case involving an intellectual property dispute.
+7c: Discuss with your counselor an article or (with your parent or guardian's permission) a report on the internet about a recent legal case involving an intellectual property dispute.

 ---